Is It Cheaper to Study in Canada or UK?

 Overall, the cost of tuition is lower in Canada than in the UK.

-Related Article: How to Study in the UK as an American
+Related Article: Study MSc International Business in UK

 Cost of Living